 I like to consciously think of myself as a constellation of causes and conditions that have come together at this very moment in the universe.
 Indeed, many scholars think that this was what the Buddha was referring to when he talked about rebirth: rebirth moment to moment into ever-shifting identities based on abstractions we make from particular patterns of thoughts and emotions passing through our minds.

 When I experience life from the place of understanding that clinging to an identity is just an attempt to freeze in time what is, in reality, part of the flow of the universe, I feel light and free.
 My favorite expression of this notion of no-fixed-self comes from the eco-philosopher, Joanna Macy: "I am a flow-through of matter, energy, and information."

 The Buddha's view of no-fixed-self is not a kind of reductionism.
 He was not claiming that the complexities of existence can be explained away by simply saying nothing abides.
 In the Buddha's cosmology, the ultimate workings of the universe are a mystery, leaving room for the full range of beliefs about beginnings and endings—a subject the Buddha was not much interested in.

 Speaking personally, I'm inspired by the mystery and am content to be in awe of what I do not know.

-Note: The theme of this article is expanded on in Chapter 2 ("Self as Ever-Shifting Flow") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow and includes an exercise to help pinpoint the many ways in which you've created what you've come to believe are fixed identities...and how you can begin to free yourself from them.
+Note: The theme of this article is expanded on in Chapter 2 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow; it includes an exercise to help us pinpoint the many ways we create what we come to believe are fixed identities...and how we can begin to free ourselves from them.